Dream of:27 March 1990 "Cliff Claven"

 Finally when he got up and left and the old woman came back over to me, I realized I was also her son.
 As she continued talking to me about her dream, I realized I had little to offer her in life except my ability at interpreting dreams.
 Yet I felt as if she felt even closer to me than to the other son, and as if all she wanted and needed from me was for me to interpret the dream.

 Then she walked over to my side, sat down on the foot rest by the bar and pulled her apron up by her face.
 As she did so I saw that she wasn't a woman, but a man (perhaps 50 years old).
 I thought his name was Jeff.
 I wondered about the name and how it was that I knew it.
 Somehow I just seemed to know it.
-But at the same time I realized he looked exactly like Cliff Claven (the character played by the actor John Ratzenberger in the television series "Cheers").
+But at the same time I realized he looked exactly like Cliff Claven (the character played by John Ratzenberger in the television series "Cheers").
 Holding his apron close to his face, he almost wept, "Doesn't anyone care what I think?"

 I suddenly realized he was talking about the fact that I had been asking other people in the place about certain characters in the dream, and had been making my own conclusions about the meaning of the dream without asking him what he thought it meant.
 And apparently he had some definite idea about what the dream meant.
 I realized his interpretation was probably the most important of all, and that I should immediately find out what it was.